The Subjection of Women: Arguments

 Mill attacks the argument that women are naturally worse at some things than men and should, therefore, be discouraged or forbidden from doing them.
 He says that we simply don't know what women are capable of, because we have never let them try – one cannot make an authoritative statement without evidence.
 We can't stop women from trying things because they might not be able to do them.
 An argument based on speculative physiology is just that, speculation.

 In this, men are contradicting themselves because they say women cannot do an activity and want to stop them from doing it.
 Here Mill suggests that men are admitting that women are capable of doing the activity, but that men do not want them to do so.

 Whether women can do them or not must be found out in practice.
 In reality, we don't know what women's nature is, because it is so wrapped up in how they have been raised.
 Mill suggests we should test out what women can and can't do – experiment.

 Women are brought up to act as if they were weak, emotional, docile – a traditional prejudice.
 If we tried equality, we would see that there were benefits for individual women.
 They would be free of the unhappiness of being told what to do by men.
 And there would be benefits for society at large – it would double the mass of mental faculties available for the higher service of humanity.
 The ideas and potential of half the population would be liberated, producing a great effect on human development.

-Mill's essay is clearly utilitarian in nature on three counts: The immediate greater good, the enrichment of society, and individual development.
+Mill's essay is utilitarian in nature on three counts: The immediate greater good, the enrichment of society, and individual development.

 If society really wanted to discover what is truly natural in gender relations, Mill argued, it should establish a free market for all of the services women perform, ensuring a fair economic return for their contributions to the general welfare.
 Only then would their practical choices be likely to reflect their genuine interests and abilities.